 - No man is stronger than God.
-Real strength comes from submitting the Lord God, maker of heaven and earth, “Sing aloud to God our strength” (81:1).
+Real strength comes from submitting to the Lord God, maker of heaven and earth, "Sing aloud to God our strength" (81:1).

 - God hears and answers those who call out to Him in distress, "I removed his shoulder from the burden; his hands were freed from the baskets.
 You called in trouble, and I delivered you; I answered you in the secret place of thunder" (81:6-7a).
 No distress is too big for God to handle, but all distress is too big for man to handle.